Syrian presidential election law excludes most opposition leaders

 The legislation sets further conditions requiring candidates to be at least 40 years old, to hold Syrian citizenship only, to be a child of Syrian citizens and married only to a Syrian citizen, and to be free of criminal convictions.

-Many of these terms, including the residency requirement, were introduced as amendments to the constitution approved in a referendum two years ago.
+Many of these conditions, including the residency requirement, were introduced as amendments to the constitution approved in a referendum two years ago.

+U.N.-Arab League peace mediator Lakhdar Brahimi has said the opposition will probably not be interested in pursuing further peace talks with the government if it goes ahead with an election that would likely secure a new term for Assad, whose family has ruled the country for 44 years.

 Two rounds of peace talks mediated by Brahimi in Geneva earlier this year failed to bring the sides closer to agreement on a transitional government or a halt to the fighting that has killed more than 146,000 people.